alexdreyesz/alexdreyesz/README.md

 <!------------------------------------------------------------------ About Me Section ----------------------------------------------------------------------------------->
 <!-- About Me Title -->
 <h2 align="center">🙎‍♂️About Me🙎‍♂️</h2>
 <h3 align="center">Hello There 👋!
-I'm An International Student From Honduras</h3>
+I'm A Computer Science Student At The University Of Central Florida</h3>

 <div align="center">

 </br>

-I am passionate about coding, open-source, and innovation.
+I am passionate about coding, web development & design, open-source, and innovation.
 Always learning and exploring new technologies.
 Currently started learning of Machine Learning & AI, with a keen interest in applying these technologies to solve real-world problems.
 I thrive in collaborative environments and enjoy contributing

 </br>

- 🔭 I’m currently working on **A Connect 4 App**
+ 🔭 I’m currently working with **U.S. Space Force** on **ORBIT: AI-Powered IT Automation & Security Solutions**

- 🌱 I’m currently learning **HTML, CSS, JavaScript, and React**
+ 🌱 I’m currently learning **Angular, Mapbox, and Three.js**

 💬 Ask me about **My Passion For Innovation And My Future Plans**